AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ### Debugging scriptlets

-If you're using AdGuard Browser extension and want to debug a [scriptlet rule](#scriptlets), you can get additional information by simply having the Filtering log opened.
-In that case, scriptlets will switch to debug mode and will write more information to the browser's console.
+If you are using AdGuard Browser extension and want to debug a [scriptlet rule](#scriptlets), you can get additional information by simply having the Filtering log opened.
+In that case, scriptlets will switch to debug mode and will write more information to the browser console.

 The following scriptlets are especially developed for debug purposes: